MariaAliceGuimaraes/MariaAliceGuimaraes/README.md

 ## ⚡ About Me

 Graduated in Architecture and Urbanism and changed path to technology.
-Graduated at Trybe in Web Development.
+Graduated at Trybe in Web Development ([here](https://github.com/MariaAliceGuimaraes/TrybeProjects) you can check out some of my trybe projects).
 Passionate professional with some experience in devOps/SRE and Software Engineering.
 Here are some of the skills I learned and am <ins>**still learning**</ins>.

 <br />
 <p align="center">